 The Air Force mainly participates in multinational exercises with Hornet multi-role fighters, but Hawk jet trainers and CASA C-295M transport aircraft have also been used in exercises on a smaller scale.

-In late 2018, a Finnish Air Force Hornet contingent will take part in Red Flag Alaska tactical air combat employment exercise in the United States.
-Red Flag will be the first air exercise that the Finnish Air Force participates in outside Europe.
+In late 2018, a Finnish Air Force Hornet contingent took part in Red Flag Alaska tactical air combat employment exercise in the United States.
+It was the first air exercise that the Finnish Air Force participated in outside Europe.

 Co-operation in the north

 Alongside the more extensive training events, the Air Force also carries out training operations with the Swedish and Norwegian Air Forces almost every week.
 The Cross Border Training missions (CBT) carried out in the countries’ airspace or at their borders are a way of organising cost-effective training that benefits all parties.
 The detachments participating in the CBT missions usually operate from their own home bases, which saves on the logistics costs of the exercise.
 Typically, aircraft from Finland, Sweden and Norway fly in the missions, but from time to time, participants from the air forces of other countries involved in the co-operation are also included.
 In addition to multi-role fighters, airborne warning and control system (AWACS) aircraft as well as in-flight refuelling aircraft have also participated in the missions.

 The co-operation between Finland, Sweden and Norway also includes the Arctic Challenge Exercise (ACE) that was organised for the first time in 2013 in the northern parts of these countries.
 In 2017, Finland was in charge of leading the ACE.
 The ACE, which brought together over 100 aircraft from the defence forces of eleven countries, is one of the largest air exercises of the year in the world.